 CAN YOU BE SOMEONE’S HERO!

-We are seeking a motivated and enthusiastic Clinical Residential Team Leader to join our highly dedicated and welcoming team at Welland in Barnstaple.
+We are seeking a motivated and enthusiastic Residential Team Leader to join our highly dedicated and welcoming team.
 The current hours are 37 hours per week.

-Are you a registered nurse who would like a challenging and rewarding career with real opportunities to positively impact on the lives of the children and young people who access our Homes.
-If you are dynamic, adaptable, resilient, dedicated, and enthusiastic our children would really benefit from your support.
+Do you want a challenging and rewarding career with real opportunities to positively impact on the lives of the children and young people who access our Homes.
+If you are dynamic, adaptable, resilient, dedicated and enthusiastic our children would really benefit from your support.

 Our Children’s Homes are registered with Ofsted and provide support for children and young people with disabilities, in line with their individual needs and care plans.
 The ethos of the service is to provide children with a home from home experience and to enhance and promote their life experiences and independence skills.

-As a Clinical Residential Team Leader, you will lead shifts, including the planning of activities and the allocation of staff.
-You will provide clinical training for staff at various levels.
+As a Residential Team Leader, you will lead shifts, including the planning of activities and the allocation of staff.
 You will provide supervision for staff at Residential Support Worker level.
 You will have regular contact with parents, carers and professional agencies and will be asked at times to provide reports or attend meetings regarding the children and young people in our care.

 Your role will also include supporting children and young people in the following areas: